marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 This is the last step needed for Splunk configurations.
 This will allow the Windows DC and other Client Users connected to the domain; events and alerts to be sent to Splunk.

-1. Still on the DC VM open up the Splunk website, navigate to the downloads and free trial page we have done before.
+1. Still on the DC VM open the Splunk website, navigate to the downloads and free trial page we have done before.
 Select **Get My Free Download** under **Universal Forwarder**
   - Link: https://www.splunk.com/en_us/download.html

 ![HTH Forwarder 9](https://github.com/marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/assets/165770329/4acf5a22-cb60-4401-9582-a62caadcc958)